vinodhn/AP-Calculus-BC-Graphing-Calculator/README.md

 # What we need to accomplish
 -Graph any polynomial and highlight removable discontinuities (Can graph, need to highlight now)

--Graph logarithmic, trignometric, and exponential functions DONE
+-Graph logarithmic, trignometric, and exponential functions DONE, except natural log because mathjs doesn't have a special ln function rip

 -Graph f'(x) and f''(x) DONE

 -Highlight relative max/min DONE

--Highlight POIs
+-Highlight POIs DONE

 -Calculate FTC given f'(x) for any two points on the domain